Back to Forests

 It’s also the most honest one.

-Forget the debates about evolution, morality, miracles, and Scripture—this is where belief dies for most people.
+Forget the debates about evolution, morality, miracles, and Scripture.
+This is where belief often dies for people.

 Not in the lab.